-The airline industry represents a critical economic engine - according to the trade group , the U.S. airline industry alone helps drive $1.5 trillion in economic activity and creates more than 10 million jobs.
-Yet despite the current robust worldwide economy, the global commercial airline industry is facing difficult times, with .
-The commercial aviation market is fiercely competitive and costs for both airlines and consumers are rising. that airlines should prepare for a challenging future, with the emergence of new competitors and the prospect of further digital disruption continuing to impact the airline industry.
+The airline industry represents a critical economic engine - according to the trade group , the U.S. airline industry alone helps drive $1.7 trillion in economic activity and creates more than 10 million jobs.
+Yet despite the current robust worldwide economy, the global commercial airline industry is facing difficult times, with In 2021, losses are expected to be cut to $15.8 billion as revenues rise to $598 billion.
+Financially, 2020 will go down as the worst year in the history of aviation.
+The commercial aviation market is fiercely competitive and costs for both airlines and consumers are rising.
+With the emergence of new competitors, the prospect of further digital disruption continuing to impact the airline industry and the COVID-19 pandemic impacts, airlines should prepare for a challenging future.

 In order to remain competitive, airlines need to embrace and adapt to the vastly evolving marketplace and invest in a digital future.
 To do this, airlines are learning more and more about data analytics and location intelligence in order to stay ahead and get a competitive advantage.
 Investing in these technologies enables them to optimize logistics and create a better, more seamless experience for customers.
 In return, airlines can expect more loyalty, less customer churn and ultimately more market share.
 Here are some examples of how location intelligence is moving the needle in this industry: